odeand14/JEE7-cafeteria-project/readme.txt

 package in test.

+REPORT:
+In the report folder we get the Java code coverage reports, once all the tests are run.
+Or, at least if we want the full report.
+It should be 91% coverage on total avg instructions.

 Usage:
 As required.

 "mvn install" from root.

-"mvn wildfly:run" tro start wildfly and deploy WAR.
+"mvn wildfly:run" to start wildfly and deploy WAR.

 "mvn verify -P selenium" to run tests including selenium tests.